virtlabx/aws-terraform-bloomreach/README.md

 - KMS key to encrypt EKS cluster config.
 - EKS cluster with an encrypted config(Security best practise).
 - Imported AWS ssh public Key pair.
-- Security group for jenkins EC2 instance with the required ports only opened.
+- Security group for jenkins and vault EC2 instance with the required ports only opened.
-- EC2 instance that runs jenkins and uses an EIP.
+- EC2 instance that runs jenkins and vault.
+It uses an EIP.
 - IAM account password policy that is better for security.
 - IAM role for cloudwatch agent that is installed in the ec2 instance and IAM instance profile.
 - ECR repository for pushing the docker images after it's built on jenkins.
+- Acm certificate for jenkins and vault server.
+- Load balancer that has jenkins instance behind it.

+I also added resources in route53 service but that was manually.

+The reason why I added these manually as terraform is unable to manage the domain registration.

 ### Run terraform:
 There are 2 ways to do that.